opencitations/oc_meta/README.md

 poetry run python -m oc_meta.run.analyser.sparql_analyser <SPARQL_ENDPOINT_URL> --br --ar
 ```

-### Venue Statistics (CSV)
+### Venue statistics (CSV)

-**Warning:** Using the SPARQL analyser for venue statistics (`--venues`) against an OpenLink Virtuoso endpoint is **not recommended**.
+**Warning:** using the SPARQL analyser for venue statistics (`--venues`) against an OpenLink Virtuoso endpoint is **not recommended**.
 The complex query required for venue disambiguation can exhaust Virtuoso's RAM, causing it to return partial (and thus incorrect) results.
 As this query is not yet optimized for Virtuoso, this count will be wrong.

 For reliable venue statistics, use the `meta_analyser.py` script to process the raw CSV output files directly.